blocky/iac/README.md

     conda remove -n sequencer --all
     make veryclean

-While you can run unit tests without configuring the iac, you will need to [Configure iac](#configure-iac) to run `make test-live` (live tests) or use the application.
+While you can run unit tests without configuring the IAC, you will need to [Configure IAC](#configuring-iac) to run `make test-live` (live tests) or use the application.

+<a name="configuring-iac"></a>
-### Configuring iac
+###  Configuring IAC

-To set up, first, we will need a place to store secrets.
+To set up, first, we will need a place to store IAC secrets.
 Let's put that in our home directory.

     mkdir -p $HOME/secrets/iac